nicusX/cloudfront-ab-testing/README.md

 We want to keep the served version stable with a cookie, `X-Source` (but the cookie name may be changed).
 As content is served by S3 bucket the cookie cannot be added by the server.
-So the idea is adding a `Set-Cookie` to every response.
+So, on the first request by a new client, we randomly decide a version and send a Redirect with a `Set-Cookie` header.

-CloudFront caches both versions of the content.
+We forward the cookie to the Origin, so CloudFront caches two versions of each object.
+To avoid requests without a cookie being cached (this happens on every first request from a new client), we add a `Cache-Control=no-store` header to only the response setting the cookie.

 Note that the solutions suggested by [this example](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-examples.html#lambda-examples-a-b-testing) and [this example](https://aws.amazon.com/blogs/networking-and-content-delivery/dynamically-route-viewer-requests-to-any-origin-using-lambdaedge/) require something external to set the cookie that decides the version.
 Otherwise, every request may get a different version of the content.